• Home

 Use

 Once you know your soil type, you can combine that information with what you plan to use the tiller for.
-If you’re looking into tillers for home use and only need to break ground once, you may be able to rent a rear-tine tiller for that and get by with purchasing a less expensive front- or mid-tine model for ongoing use.
+If you’re looking into tillers for home use and only need to break ground once, you may be able to rent a rear-tine tiller for that and get by by purchasing a less expensive front- or mid-tine model for ongoing use.
 For commercial tilling purposes, choosing a more powerful tiller can get jobs done quicker and easier.

 Garden Size